Shopify/shipit-engine/README.md

 * control the pace of development by pushing, locking, and rolling back deploys from within Shipit
 * enforce checklists and provide monitoring right at the point of deployment.

-Shipit's compatible with just about anything that you can deploy using a script.
+Shipit is compatible with just about anything that you can deploy using a script.
 It natively detects stacks using [bundler](http://bundler.io/) and [Capistrano](http://capistranorb.com/), and it has tools that make it easy to deploy to [Heroku](https://www.heroku.com/) or [RubyGems](https://rubygems.org/).
-At Shopify, we've used Shipit to sychronize and deploy hundreds of projects across dozens of teams, using Python, Rails, RubyGems, Java, and Go.
+At Shopify, we've used Shipit to synchronize and deploy hundreds of projects across dozens of teams, using Python, Rails, RubyGems, Java, and Go.

 This guide aims to help you [set up](#installation-and-setup), [use](#using-shipit), and [understand](#reference) Shipit.